 FREQUENTLY ASKED QUESTIONS

-Answers to some of the common questions I often get asked
+Answers to some of the common questions you might have

 WHAT IS PSYCHOTHERAPY?

-Psychotherapy offers a safe, confidential and non-judgemental space where you can explore feelings, beliefs, thoughts and events with a trained professional, in a structured way.
-It aims to help people gain insight into their difficulties or distress.
-The collaborative effort between therapist and client in exploring an individual’s way of being, leads to a greater understanding of their motivations, whether conscious or unconscious, promoting the opportunity for growth, resolution and change.
+Psychotherapy is a safe, confidential, and non-judgemental collaborative relationship where you can explore feelings, beliefs, thoughts and events with a trained professional.
+It aims to help you gain insight into some of the difficulties you might be experiencing, process past events and take responsibility for how you might be unwittingly maintaining some of these difficulties.
+It can lead to a greater understanding of conscious or unconscious behaviours and motivations, promoting the opportunity for growth and change.

 WHAT'S THE DIFFERENCE BETWEEN COUNSELLING, PSYCHOTHERAPY, PSYCHOLOGY AND PSYCHIATRY?

-These terms often cause confusion to people new to therapy - there are some key differences and similarities.
+These terms often cause confusion to people seeking support - there are some key differences and similarities.

 A psychiatrist is a medically trained doctor who has specialised in mental health and generally will diagnose and prescribe medication.
-Some psychiatrists may also be psychotherapists.
+Some psychiatrists may also go on to do additional psychotherapy training.

-Psychologists have usually completed a clinical doctorate and may work in research, or psychological testing and diagnosis or manage therapy services.
-Counselling Psychologists have trained as general therapists.
+Psychologists have usually completed a clinical doctorate and may work in research, or psychological testing and diagnosis or manage therapy services, as well as offering general therapy.
+Counselling Psychologists have trained as general therapists, sometimes with an interest in a particular approach.
 Some psychologists may also go on to train as psychotherapists, to gain a specialism in a particular therapy.

 Psychotherapist, counsellor and therapist are often used interchangeably.
 All are primarily concerned with therapeutic change via dialogue with a client/patient.
-Psychotherapists tends to have undertaken longer or more intensive trainings and may work with people with longer-term, more complex difficulties, whereas counsellors often work shorter-term with a particular focus, but the reverse can also be true.
-I tend to call myself a psychotherapist and counsellor, to demonstrate I work both long and short term and with mild to severe presenting difficulties.
+Psychotherapists tends to have undertaken longer or more intensive trainings and may work with those with longer-term and more complex difficulties, whereas counsellors often work shorter-term with a particular focus, but the reverse can also be true.
+I tend to call myself a psychotherapist and counsellor, to demonstrate I work both long and short term and with mild to severe presenting difficulties, though my training was as a psychotherapist.
+Psychotherapists tend to have had experience of a more intense personal therapy as part of training, which is often seen as the most important part of a therapy training.
+But again, this is not always a hard and fast rule.

-It isn’t possible to predict the exact duration of the therapy as it depends on the issues you want to work on.
-I am experienced at working both short-term (4-12 sessions), longer term and in an open-ended way.
+It isn’t possible to predict the exact duration of the therapy as it depends on the issues you want to work on and what comes out of our first meeting.
+I am experienced at working both short-term (4-12 sessions), medium term (3-6 months) and longer term (1 year +) depending on need.
 At our first session, we can explore together the possible duration of the work.
 I find it useful to start with a minimum of 4 sessions and reassess at this point.

 Sessions are 50-minutes each.